 Similarly, there although there is a great need for greater internet broadband penetration, this is an area where government will play only a regulatory role.

 Through these means we would expect the emergence of world class airports, ports, metros, railways, roads and bridges, and other forms of infrastructure.
-We will investigate the feasibility of high speed rail networks.
+We will also investigate the feasibility of high speed rail networks where economically self-sustaining and with least taxpayer support.

 Private investment in infrastructure